~Kapitel des Vogels~

 "Even though you've got amazing powers, you're still in the beginner's class with us!"
 Pique said.
 "Couldn't you use magic to like, dance perfectly in class?
 Then you could be in the advanced class easily!"

 "That wouldn't mean anything!"
 Ahiru said, looking determined.
-"I want to learn to get better with abilities I've learned, not magic ones!"
+"I want to get better with dancing skills I've learned myself, not magical ones!"

 "Oooh, look, it's Fakir-senpai!"
 Pique said.